nbaradar/multiquery_poc/README.md

 - **Config-Driven**: Set up your LLM providers in a YAML config file—no need to modify core code.
 - **(Coming Soon)**: Progress bar for real-time status of query retrieval from each LLM.
 - **(Coming Soon)**: Export queries and responses to **Markdown** in timestamped folders.

-> **Note**
-> This is an early proof of concept (POC).
-Use it as a reference implementation or scaffold for your own multi-LLM projects.

 ---